roytang/blog/content/replies/2012/05/c4renm9/index.md

 - magicTCG
 ---

 If he plays the Death Wind after blockers are assigned, you do not take damage.
-Blocked creatures remain blocked even if the blocker is removed. \n\nIn order to deal damage to you, he would have to Death Wind before you block.
+Blocked creatures remain blocked even if the blocker is removed.

+In order to deal damage to you, he would have to Death Wind before you block.